apostrophecms/apostrophe-workflow/README.md

 # apostrophe-workflow

+## Not currently for new sites

+This module is for Apostrophe 0.5.x.
+It may be ported to 2.x in the future.

+## About the module

 Provides approval-based workflow for projects that need it.
 An optional component of the [Apostrophe](http://apostrophenow.org/) content management system.

 ## What is workflow?